 Judge Robert Morris

-Judge Morris holds a B.S. from the University of Florida, a J.D. from DePaul University and a LL.M. from Duke University.
-He served as editor-in-chief of the Duke law review Judicature.
-He is also a graduate of the Lay Pastoral Ministry Institute of the Catholic Diocese of St. Petersburg.
+Judge Morris holds a B.S. from the University of Florida, a J.D. from DePaul University, and a LL.M. from Duke University.
+He was editor-in-chief of the Duke law review Judicature.
+Born in Jacksonville, he graduated from Tarpon Springs High School and married his high school classmate.
+Together they have raised three children.